digital-asset/daml/docs/source/concepts/local-ledger.rst

   `G` is **consistent** if `G` is consistent on all the actions in `G`.

-When edges are added to an `X`-consistent causality graph such that it remains acyclic and transitively closed, the resulting graph remains `X`-consistent.
+When edges are added to an `X`-consistent causality graph such that it remains acyclic and transitively closed, the resulting graph is again `X`-consistent.
 So it makes sense to consider minimal consistent causality graphs.

+.. _minimal-consistent-causality-graph:

 Definition »Minimal consistent causality graph«
   An `X`-consistent causality graph `G` is `X`\ -**minimal** if no strict subgraph of `G` is a `X`-consistent causality graph.